petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 ## Liferay Deployment Approaches

 With its composable architecture and the addition of strong Low-Code functionality, Liferay isn't just a complete, integrated Digital Experience Platform, but also goes beyond DXP's capabilities.
-With Liferay DXP, a solution for any digital challenge can be created - SaaS, PaaS, or Self-Hosted
+With Liferay DXP, a solution for any digital challenge can be created and deployed as the customer needs - whether that is SaaS, PaaS, or Self-Hosted.

 ## Tailored Solutions